bilgehanertan/paczero/README.md

 # PACZero: PAC-Private Fine-Tuning of Language Models via Sign Quantization

-This repository is the official anonymous code release for the NeurIPS 2026 submission *PACZero: PAC-Private Fine-Tuning of Language Models via Sign Quantization*.
+This repository is the official code release for the paper *PACZero: PAC-Private Fine-Tuning of Language Models via Sign Quantization*.
 It contains the training/evaluation code for both the PAC-MI and PAC-ZPL variants of our mechanism, our in-house reproductions of the two DP zeroth-order baselines we compare against (DPZero, DP-AggZO), and a